Semi-supervised Batch Learning From Logged Data: Introduction

 \section{Introduction}

-Offline policy learning from logged data is an important problem in reinforcement learning theory and practice.
-The logged known-reward dataset represents interaction logs of a system with its environment recording context, action, reward (feedback), and propensity scores, i.e., probability of the selection of action for a given context under logging policy.
-This setting has been considered in the literature in connection with contextual bandits and partially labeled observations, and is used in many real applications, e.g., recommendation systems \citep{aggarwal2016recommender, li2011unbiased}, personalized medical treatments \citep{kosorok2019precision,bertsimas2017personalized} and personalized advertising campaigns \citep{tang2013automatic,bottou2013counterfactual}.
-However, there are two main obstacles to learning from logged known-rewards data: first, the observed reward is available for the chosen action only; and second, the logged data is taken under the logging policy, so it could be biased.
-Counterfactual Risk Minimization (CRM), a strategy for off-policy learning from logged known-rewards datasets, has been proposed by \cite{swaminathan2015batch} to tackle these challenges.
+Off-policy learning from logged data is an important problem in reinforcement learning theory and practice.
+The logged `known-feedback' dataset represents interaction logs of a system with its environment; recording context, action, propensity score (i.e., probability of the action selection for a given context under the logging policy), and feedback.
+The literature has considered this setting concerning contextual bandits and partially labeled observations.
+It is used in many real applications, e.g., recommendation systems~\citep{aggarwal2016recommender, li2011unbiased}, personalized medical treatments~\citep{kosorok2019precision,bertsimas2017personalized} and personalized advertising campaigns~\citep{tang2013automatic,bottou2013counterfactual}.
+However, there are two main obstacles to learning from this kind of logged data: first, the observed feedback is available for the chosen action only; and second, the logged data is taken under the logging policy so that it could be biased.
+Batch learning with logged bandit feedback, also known as Counterfactual Risk Minimization (CRM), is a strategy for off-policy learning from logged `known-feedback' datasets, which has been proposed by \citet{swaminathan2015batch} to tackle these challenges.